-Interim dividends are recognised when the Company is obligated to pay the dividend.
-Final dividends are recognised in the period which they are declared/approved by the Directors.
+Interim dividends are recognised when the Company pays the dividend.
+Final dividends are recognised in the period in which they are declared by the Directors and approved by the shareholders.

 (g) Expenses

 All expenses are accounted for on an accruals basis and are charged as follows: